 I’ve never liked Toronto, really.
 I’ve never felt at home here.
 But Toronto taught me something special and true, and for that, I have to appreciate the place.

-And Ernie, whatever became of you, I’d feel very warm and happy if you knew that simply by being who you were, you changed somebody’s mind.
+And Ernie, whatever became of you, I’d feel very warm and happy if you knew that simply by being who you were, you started a aball rolling that changed somebody’s mind about something very important.